amoebius/PyParse/README.md

 The entire method of evaluation is customisable and can be user-defined, so long as the root node is callable.
 Awesome.

-Thirdly, all forms of class inheritance should behave as expected - allowing you to inherit the functionality of rules and grammars.
+Thirdly, all forms of class inheritance should behave as expected - allowing you to write mix-ins and to extend the functionality of rules and grammars:

 ```python
 class FloatCalculator(SimpleCalculator):